The Best Portable Ergonomic Split Travel Keyboards in 2025

 • If set up incorrectly, slim form factor, and lack of negative tenting, may place pressure on your wrists

-For road warriors looking for a travel-friendly, split ergonomic keyboard with the smallest practical form factor, the ProtoArc XK03 is an excellent choice.
+For road warriors looking for a travel-friendly, super compact, split ergonomic keyboard with the smallest practical form factor, the ProtoArc XK03 is an excellent choice.
 The XK03 has full sized keys despite its form factor, comes with wireless connectivity via Bluetooth, and is a delight to use.
 It uses the standard qwerty layout and requires no retraining.
 The keys clearly draw inspiration from Lenovo’s ThinkPads, with concave keys which cup the fingers, good key spacing, and a surprising amount of key travel given its size, ensuring typing accuracy and speed.

 Although it does a lot right, the form factor results in some minor gripes.
 The keys aren’t exactly centred, and when using it for the first week, you may end up hitting the hard sides of the keyboard.
 Because it’s so flat, longer typing sessions may strain your fingers as it can feel like you’re typing on wood after a while.
 Nevertheless, the ProtoArc XK03 remains an excellent choice if you need the smallest split keyboard possible.